 With her faith and her hospice team, Kathlyn says she feels supported and encouraged.
-And she encourages anyone with a serious illness to call JourneyCare sooner rather than later to connect with programs that may be right for them, including in-home primary care, Care Choices, Home Health or hospice.
+And she encourages anyone with a serious illness to call JourneyCare sooner rather than later.

 “You should call JourneyCare before you think you need it.
 This is the most important thing,” she says.
 “Hospice is not the end.
 You get support, encouragement, and respect for life.
 My team and I are not focusing on my death, but how I can enjoy this life.
 That’s a really big difference.”